040code/040code/_posts/2017-04-20-discovery-agent.md

 tags: [docker, aws, spring]
 ---

+*Update 2018-02-14, since Amazon has introduced a feature to extract meta data at runtime in a container the discovery agent described in this post becomes obsolete for the ECS case, see more [this](/2018/02/14/service-discovery) post for more details.*

 This post describes a solution for implementing the discovery of the unknown exposed port by a [Docker](https://www.docker.com/) container.
 A specific situation where the problem occurs is when you deploy [Spring Cloud](http://projects.spring.io/spring-cloud/) micro services as [Amazon ECS](https://aws.amazon.com/ecs/) services to the cloud.

 ### The problem